entropybit/survivinpkcs/README.md

 ### Running Molecular Dynamics Simulations

 Besides the MD simulation for the head structure, three more simulations were performed for this paper.
 These were based on a collection of bash scripts kindly provided by [@frantropy](https://github.com/frantropy), through which at least a partial automation of the workflow to create and run a MD in gromacs is achieved.
-Teh scripts and configurations used for the accordings MD runs can be found in the subfolders of [md_simulations](https://github.com/entropybit/survivinpkcs/tree/master/md_simulations) were you will find a folder for all three runs as well as the run for the initial head structure.
+The scripts and configurations used for the according MD runs can be found in the sub-folders of [md_simulations](https://github.com/entropybit/survivinpkcs/tree/master/md_simulations) were you will find a folder for all three runs as well as the run for the initial head structure.
 The trajectories are not included as these files are far to large, however links to the trajectories will be added here soon.

-### Evaluationg of Molecular Dynamics Simulations
+### Evaluation of Molecular Dynamics Simulations

-Plots for quick evaluation of RMSD, radius of gyration as well as RMSF were created with a python script using biotite ( evaluate.py in the according md_simulations subfolders).
+Plots for quick evaluation of RMSD, radius of gyration as well as RMSF were created with a python script using biotite ( evaluate.py in the according md_simulations sub-folders).
 For the publication graphs the according data was simply dumped into single csv files per time series and then read in R, in order to make time series plots using ggplot.
 This is done by the according [R script](https://github.com/entropybit/survivinpkcs/blob/master/scripts/plot_density.R).